Read-The-Question/rtq-review/src/pages/md/papers/aldenham-school--11-plus--maths--2019--sample-paper-1.md

 <div class='workings'>
 <div class='working'>

-To compare, we can convert all the numbers to fractions, decimals or percentages.

-In this case, there are more fractions than percentages, so let's convert all the numbers into fractions.
+Let's convert all the numbers into fractions.

 $
 \begin{aligned}